mcfletch/2daypython/heartclick.rst

 Adding a Heart
 --------------

+We need to draw a heart, so we need to get an image of a heart to draw.
 We are going to save two images in the same directory as our `game.py` script:

 * `heart.png <./exercises/heartclick/heart.png>`_